34 Remi MATTHEWS: 5

 After playing an important role in the heart of the Argyle midfield in the recent unbeaten run, Songo’o was moved back to central-defence following the dismissal of Ryan Edwards.
 Songo’o became reckless and frustrated in the latter stages of the game, earning his booking.
 The Cameroonian looks far more assured in a holding midfield role than the central-defensive role he fulfilled.

 Left-back Aaron Taylor-Sinclair was one of the better Argyle performers of the day, before being substituted for Gary Miller at half-time.
-The Scotsman looked very steady in the first period, seemingly coming on leaps and bounds since his introduction to the first team.
+The Scotsman looked very steady in the first period, seemingly coming on leaps and bounds since his inconsistent introduction to the side.

 The experienced midfielder unusually looked off the pace, in an Argyle midfield overran in the second-half by the man disadvantage.
 Fox was a shadow of his usual self, misplacing several passes in the little possession he had, particularly throughout the second-half.

 On return from suspension, usually-influential Carey was double-marked for much of the game.
-After a bright start, creating a few chances down the right-hand side and hitting the post from a free-kick, League One’s player of the month quickly faded away, and with him went Argyle’s best chance of getting something from the game.
+After a bright start, creating a few chances down the right-hand side and hitting the post from a free-kick, the Irishman quickly faded away, and with him went Argyle’s best chance of getting something from the game.
 Argyle failed to get the Irishman on the ball often enough to dictate their attacking play in the second-half.

 Jervis, more suited to a wide position, fulfilled a very tough lone striker role well under the circumstances.
 His work rate was second-to-none, often chasing loose ends at the point of an Argyle attack which created very little, particularly in the second-half.
 Jervis must’ve had a notably frustrating afternoon, winning many knock-downs and duels with the Oxford central defenders which came to nothing.
 However, he missed Argyle’s best opportunity of the game just after the half-time break trailing 1-0, dragging a shot wide following a clever and quick free-kick from Fox.